-(a) Assignments

-There are four essays of between 500 and 750 words in length, classroom activities and exercises, an outline, an oral presentation of ten minutes, a debate and a research essay of between 1000 and 1500 words.
-This schedule does not detail everything that will be done in the course and it is subject to alteration, for example, more than two of the essays may be written in class.
+(a) Assignments There are four essays of between 500 and 750 words in length, classroom activities and exercises, an outline, an oral presentation of ten minutes, a debate and a research essay of between 1000 and 1500 words.
+This schedule does not detail everything that will be done in the course and it is subject to alteration, for example, more than two of the essays may be written in class. (b) Quizzes (c) Exams (d) Other (eg, Attendance, Project, Group Work)

-- (b) Quizzes

-- (c) Exams

-- (d) Other (e.g. Project, Attendance, Group Work)